top of page

 Report Wildlife Sightings

-The Ohio Department of Natural Resources (ODNR) Division of Wildlife is seeking reports of gray foxes, river otters, black bears, and other furbearers.
 Reports can be submitted to the Wildlife Reporting System at wildohio.gov and on the HuntFish OH mobile app.
-Wildlife biologists use public reports to monitor populations of these secretive species.

 Please contact your County Wildlife Officer to submit river otter and gray fox carcasses.
 Submitted carcasses can be from harvests or roadkill, although it is not permitted to collect roadkill carcasses.
 One can report the location of roadkill to their local wildlife officer.
-Other furbearers that citizen scientists can report include fishers, badgers, weasels, and bobcats, as well as other wildlife species found on the wildlife reporting system webpage.

-The ODNR press release can be found at Report Furbearer Sightings to Contribute to Wildlife Research.
+An additional ODNR press release can be found at Report Furbearer Sightings to Contribute to Wildlife Research.

 More information on individual wildlife species in Ohio can be found at the Ohio Division of Wildlife online Species Guide.